shotea/ExchangeRateConverter/README.md

 ## Video Background

 The extension features a captivating video background to enhance the user experience.
-The video can be customized by replacing the provided `exchange.mp4` file.

 ## Installation

-1. Clone the repository to your local machine:
+1. Clone the repository to your local machine: https://github.com/shotea/ExchangeRateConverter.git
 2. Open the index file.

 ## Contributing